 How does the rider train the core muscles?

-Well, it isn’t just a matter of start core exercises...this is where many fail to get it right.
-It is important to understand the workings of the muscles and HOW to engage them, HOW to Test and How to train for functional use.
+Well, it isn’t just a matter of starting core exercises…this is where many fail to get it right.
+It is important to understand the workings of the muscles and HOW to engage them, HOW to Test them, and How to train them for functional use.

 How to Test the Transverse Abdominal Muscle.

 Testing for flexibility and range of movement is another area neglected.
 A rider will not have strength if they are stiff.
 A rider will not be able to move with their horse if their back is not flexible.
 These are very generic and easy tests to self-apply.
-If you want more information tthen look at the Applied Posture riding Program.
+If you want more information then look at the Applied Posture Riding Program.

 The next part of training is strengthening the core When teaching core training, I start with simple floor exercises and progress to the ball.
 The ‘Swiss’ ball is an excellent tool for the horse rider because it can simulate the horse riding posture (to an extent).
 The movement patterns for riding can be trained and learned with symmetry and precision before getting back in the saddle.
-The ball will teach balance and control...if used regularly.
+The ball will teach balance and control…if used regularly.
 I teach a core crunch with a posture crunch.
-This can be repeated with closed eyes!
 This is the first movement pattern of many I teach.

 Riders need to be able to apply aids with the hands and legs and keep the seat deep and strong at the same time.
 This skill ability is the single most important skill to develop as a rider.
 So many riders lose their seat or upright position as soon as they use their hands or legs.
 Or alternatively, they use their hands the balance because their seat is not stable.
-Ball exercises for riding posture.These are good exercises to fix an unstable lower leg (and there are much more).
 The control of the transfer of weight from the seat to the stirrups is a problem many riders have in the rise-trot; there is a simple exercise to train the balance and movement for a stable rise trot.
-It can be done with the arms out to the side as well.
-Holding the core tight while doing the movement patterns is the key, though.
-Learning to do it on the ball and repeating it in the saddle is the aim.

 A well-toned rider is also lighter and easier to carry, reducing the need for equine massage, chiropractic treatments, and veterinary bills.
 There is little need for whips and ancillary gear to help ‘train’ a ‘stubborn’ horse when a well-toned rider can do the job with far more ease and sympathy.